Passport and ID Document Verification in Canada

 ICAO standards and machine-readable zones

-The International Civil Aviation Organization (ICAO) defines the standards for machine-readable travel documents in the ICAO Doc 9303 series, applicable across all 193 ICAO member states.
+The International Civil Aviation Organization (ICAO) defines the standards for machine-readable travel documents in the ICAO Doc 9303 series, applicable across all 193 ICAO member states, including Canada.

 MRZ format for passports (TD3)

 The TD3 format uses two lines of 44 characters.
-Line 1 contains the document type (P), the issuing state code (GBR for UK), surname, and given names.
+Line 1 contains the document type (P), the issuing state code (CAN for Canada), surname, and given names.
 Line 2 contains the passport number, nationality, date of birth, sex, expiry date, optional data, and check digits.
-Each data block is followed by a check digit calculated using the algorithm defined in Part 4 of Doc 9303.

-The current UK passport (issued since 2020) features a navy blue cover and contains a polycarbonate data page with laser-engraved personalisation.
+The current Canadian ePassport (issued since 2013) features a blue cover and contains a polycarbonate data page with laser-engraved personalisation.
 Key verification points:

 - MRZ TD3 format (two lines, 44 characters)